splunk/splunk-connect-for-syslog/docs/gettingstarted/index.md

 #### Configure the Splunk HTTP Event Collector

 - Set up the Splunk HTTP Event Collector with the HEC endpoints behind a load balancer (VIP) configured for https round robin *WITHOUT* sticky session.
-Alternatively, a list of HEC endpoint URLs can be configured in SC4S (native Syslog-ng load balancing) if no load balancer is in place.
-In either case, it is recommended that SC4S traffic be sent to HEC endpoints configured directly on the indexers rather than an intermediate tier of HWFs.
-Deployments with 10 or fewer Indexers and where HEC is used exclusively for syslog, the recommendation is to use the native load balancing.
-In all other scenarios the recommendation is to use an external load balacer.
-If utilizing the native load balancing, be sure to update the configuration when the number and/or names of the indexers change.
+Alternatively, a list of HEC endpoint URLs can be configured in SC4S (native syslog-ng load balancing) if no load balancer is in place.
+In most scenarios the recommendation is to use an external load balancer, as that makes longer term maintenance simpler by eliminating the need to manually keep the list of HEC URLs specified in sc4s current.
+However, if a LB is not available, native load balancing can be used with 10 or fewer Indexers where HEC is used exclusively for syslog.

+  In either case, it is _strongly_ recommended that SC4S traffic be sent to HEC endpoints configured directly on the indexers rather than an intermediate tier of HWFs.
 - Create a HEC token that will be used by SC4S and ensure the token has access to place events in main, em_metrics, and all indexes used as event destinations.